Beginner surfer riding a wave

 Surfing is a high energy activity.
 This means in order to be successful at it, you’ve got to be of a reasonable level of fitness.
-Of course, the best way to remain fit for surfing is to do just that… surf, but what if it is not possible?
+Of course, the best way to remain fit for surfing is to do just surf but what if you don’t have an place to practice near your home?
+Read on to find out what you can do.

 Girl holding a skateboard above her head